|Paul Bowles, Oscar Wilde and Patricia Highsmith|

 |Edward Hopper's Nighthawks (1942) Featuring Phillies Cigars|

-It's important that one "toast" his cigar before (fully) lighting it with a wooden match, which in many cases is very difficult to do especially with the winds coming off of the Hudson and East rivers.
+It's important that one "toast" his cigar before (fully) lighting it, which in many cases is very difficult to do especially with the winds coming off the Hudson and East rivers.
 A butane wind resistant cigar lighter is a more realistic lighter for use outdoors.
-(Cigar aficionados swear by butane lighters, which don't harm the taste of the cigar.)
-And a benefit of purchasing machine rolled cigars is that they're "pre-cut"; thus, one doesn't have to "peel the cap" or use a cigar cutter.
+(Cigar aficionados swear by butane lighters, which they claim doesn't harm the taste of the cigar.)
+But a regular lighter will suffice.

 Ranald Macdonald of Boisdale London: